hypixej/IzayaBot/readme.md

 12. You can now see what what time the message was posted
 13. Slight redesign (like, avatars are larger and etc)
 14. Some bugfixes

+Update: March 19, 2018
+1. Easier way to change username.
+2. You can now Delete messages, no confirmation dialog though.
+3. When you log in using the token, you now get invite link in case you need it.
+4. Some Cosmetic changes.
+5. Some under the hood changes